Manufacturing: Medieval and early modern

 The Middle Ages witnessed new inventions, innovations in the ways of managing traditional means of production, and economic growth.
 Papermaking, a 2nd-century Chinese technology, was carried to the Middle East when a group of Chinese papermakers were captured in the 8th century.
 Papermaking technology was spread to Europe by the Umayyad conquest of Hispania.
 A paper mill was established in Sicily in the 12th century.
 In Europe the fiber to make pulp for making paper was obtained from linen and cotton rags.
-Lynn Townsend White Jr. credited the spinning wheel with increasing the supply of rags, which led to cheap paper, which was a factor in the development of printing.
-Due to the casting of cannon, the blast furnace came into widespread use in France in the mid 15th century.
-The blast furnace had been used in China since the 4th century BC.
+Lynn Townsend White Jr. credited the spinning wheel with increasing the supply of rags, leading to cheap paper, which was a factor in the development of printing.
+Due to the casting of cannons, the blast furnace came into widespread use in France in the mid 15th century, though it had been used in China since the 4th century BC.
 The stocking frame, which was invented in 1598, increased a knitter's number of knots per minute from 100 to 1000.